GitUser219/AutomationToolbox/README.md

 9. Drag AutomationToolbox.java to the automation.toolbox package and click OK
 10. Right click resources, click New then Package, name it images, click Finish
 11. Drag all of the files from Images.zip, except for black_icon.ico, to the images package and click OK
-12. The environment is now set up; right click AutomationToolbox.java (in Eclipse) and click Run As then Java Application ro run the program
+12. The environment is now set up; right click AutomationToolbox.java (in Eclipse) and click Run As then Java Application to run the program

 ### Publishing Changes

 If you make a change to the code and you would like to create a new executable file, follow these steps:

 1. After running the program with no errors, right click on the Automation Toolbox project and click Export
-2. Select Runnable JAR file in the Java folder and set the Launch configuration to AutomationToolbox - Automation Toolbox
+2. Select Runnable JAR file in the Java folder and set the Launch configuration to AutomationToolbox - YOUR_PROJECT_NAME
-3. Choose the destination for the JAR file and set the file name to Automation Toolbox.jar, click Finish twice
+3. Choose the destination for the JAR file and set the file name to AutomationToolbox.jar, click Finish twice
-4. If there were no issues, you will have Automation Toolbox.jar saved on your computer
+4. If there were no issues, you will have AutomationToolbox.jar saved on your computer
 5. Install and run the [Launch4j Executable Wrapper](https://sourceforge.net/projects/launch4j/) tool
-6. Basic tab
+6. Make the following changes in the Basic tab of Launch4j
-   - Output file: choose the file destination and set the file name to Automation Toolbox.exe
+   - Output file: choose the file destination and set the file name to AutomationToolbox.exe
-   - Jar: select the Automation Toolbox.jar file
+   - Jar: select the AutomationToolbox.jar file
-   - Icon: select Automation Toolbox\Assets\Images\black_icon.ico
+   - Icon: select black_icon.ico from Images.zip
-7. JRE tab
+7. Make the following changes in the JRE tab of Launch4j
    - Min JRE version: 1.8.0
-8. Click Build wrapper (gear icon)
+8. Click Build wrapper (gear icon in the upper left-hand corner)
-9. Save a configuration file and your executable will be created
+9. Save a configuration file with any name and AutomationToolbox.exe will be created
-10. You can delete the configuration file once the executable has been created
+10. You can delete AutomationToolbox.jar and the configuration file once the executable has been created
+11. Run AutomationToolbox.exe to test that it is working properly

 ### Authors

-* **Jonathan Nowak** - *Initial work*
+* **Jonathan Nowak** - *Initial work* - **Last Revised 1/17/19**